 The push service MAY cease to retry delivery of the message prior to its advertised expiration due to scenarios such as an unresponsive user agent or operational constraints.
-If the application has requested a delivery receipt, then the push service MUST push a failure response with a status code of 410 (Gone) to the application server monitoring the receipt subscription resource.
+If the application has requested a delivery receipt, then the push service MUST return a 410 (Gone) to the application server monitoring the receipt subscription.

-7.3.
+6.3.
 Receiving Push Message Receipts

 The application server requests the delivery of receipts from the push service by making a HTTP GET request to the receipt subscription resource.
-The push service does not respond to this request, it instead uses HTTP/2 server push [RFC7540] to send push receipts when messages are acknowledged (Section 7.2) by the user agent.
+The push service does not respond to this request, it instead uses HTTP/2 server push [RFC7540] to send push receipts when messages are acknowledged (Section 6.2) by the user agent.